 This method comprises a vacuum pot, siphon.
 In this method, gravity and vapor pressure plays a vital role in producing coffee.
 In the decade of 1830, Loeff of Berlin invented this method.

 People love to brew with a vacuum pot.
 It means the popularity of this method has not changed even today.
-Here are my favorite vacuum pot coffee makers:
+Here are my favorite best vacuum pot coffee makers:

 - YAMA Siphon YAMSY8